Collaborne/widget-sample/README.md

 ## Examples

 This repository contains different examples for widgets:
-* [Minimal example](examples/minimal.html): Barebone widget that sends the minimal amount of fields
+* [Minimal example](examples/minimal.html): Barebone widget that queries all themes and sends the minimal amount of fields
 * [Theme page example](examples/theme-page.html): A styled theme page which contains a widget to submit opportunities for this theme.

 To run the examples: